lykke-li/lykke-li/README.md

 - Hi, I’m Yuke
-- I‘m a PhD student with two and half years of practice
+- I‘m a PhD student
-- I’m interested in the communication (MPI, NCCL, RDMA...) in High Performance Computing.
+- I’m interested in the communication (MPI, NCCL, RDMA...) in HPC and AI.
 - My headshot is my cat, Neumann

 <!---